 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu.

 Men with breast cancer may experience the following symptoms.
-Sometimes, men with breast cancer do not show any of these symptoms or signs.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, men with breast cancer do not have any of these changes when diagnosed.
+Many times, the cause of breast changes may be another medical condition that is not cancer.

-- A lump or swelling in the breast tissue.
-Because men generally have small amounts of breast tissue, it is easier to feel small lumps.
+A lump that feels like a hard knot or a thickening in the breast or under the arm.
+Because men generally have small amounts of breast tissue, it is easier to feel a small lump.

-If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
-This may also be called symptom management, supportive care, or palliative care.
+If cancer is diagnosed, relieving symptoms is an important part of cancer care and treatment.
+This may be called palliative care or supportive care.
+It is often started soon after diagnosis and continued throughout treatment.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose another section to continue reading this guide.